35 Trendy Flat Twist Hairstyles You Must Try In 2025

 33. Mohawk Flat Twist

 This flat-twisted style looks complicated, but the closer you look, the easier it becomes to try.
 Let me break it down for you.
 Begin flat twisting your hair from one side.
 Make sure it curves upward.
-Then join the flat twists to form the mohawk.
+But, if you are also looking for a braided look, you can join the flat twists to form the braided mohawk hairstyle.
+Finish the look with a big comb clip with beaded accents at the top for a look of grandeur.

 34. Flat-Twisted High Ponytail